Community recovery in non-binary and temporal stochastic block models: Results for temporal SBMs

 where $\mu, \nu$ are initial probability distributions, and $P,Q$ are stochastic matrices on~$\{0,1\}$.
-This is an instance of the general SBM model in which the symmetric \Renyi divergence between interaction distributions, a key quantity in Theorem \ref{cor:recovery_conditions}, equals
+This is an instance of the general SBM model in which the symmetric \Renyi divergence between interaction distributions, a key quantity in Theorems \ref{thm:asymptotic_exponential_bound_recovery}--\ref{cor:recovery_conditions}, equals

 For fixed instances of transition parameters, $D_{1/2}(f,g)$ may be numerically computed by formula \eqref{eq:RenyiMarkov}.
 To gain analytical insight, we will derive simplified expressions corresponding to sparse chains where $\mu_1, \nu_1, P_{01}, Q_{01} \lesim \rho$ for some $\rho \ll 1$.
 Under this assumption, the expected number of 1's in any particular interaction pattern is $O(\rho T)$.
 Therefore, for $\rho T \ll 1$, the probability of observing an interaction between any particular node pair is small.
 The following result presents a key approximation formula with proof provided in Appendix~\ref{appendix:information_theoretic_divergences_sparse_markov_chains}.